wolakdav/StopSpotDataPipeline/docs/ios.md

 information from the user and print verbose information.
 This class exists as a singleton `ios`, which is in the `src.ios` package.

+#### self.severity

+This member is the class of severity ENUMs that can be supplied to the various methods that desire severity levels.

 #### `str self.prompt(prompt="", hide_input=False)`

 This method is a public wrapper for `self._prompt`.
 Subclasses that do not want